matthew-olson-intel/bcc-build/README.md

 ## How to Use

-All top-level scripts take your Ubuntu version as an argument.
-Any diectory name in `https://cloud-images.ubuntu.com/releases/` should work just fine.
+All top-level scripts take a distro (currently "ubuntu" or "centos") and a version (e.g. "18.04" or "7" or "8-stream") as arguments.
+Check `setup.sh` to see the URLs that it's downloading the images from.
+Submit a PR if you want to add more distros or URLs.

-1. `setup.sh` will download an image from the Ubuntu Cloud Images site and create all necessary images.
+1. `setup.sh` will download an image from either the Ubuntu or CentOS images repositories  and create all necessary images.
 2. `run.sh` will run the given image.
 3. `reset.sh` will "reset" an image; that is, the image will return to its pristine state